comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/watsonx.md

 ## Preparing our environment

 First, we will set up our watsonx API keys.
+You can learn more about how to find these in the [Opik watsonx integration guide](https://www.comet.com/docs/opik/tracing/integrations/watsonx#configuring-watsonx).

 ```python